News & Updates

 - Support for Online Certificate Status Protocol (OCSP), HTTP Strict Transport Security and Certificate pinning for perfectly secure network communication

-For database updates see release history.(posted about 3 years ago)
+For database updates see release history.(posted over 3 years ago)

 XI.
 Workshop "Haploid Markers 2018" in Bydgoszcz (Poland)

-The workshop 2018 will be held in Bydgoszcz (Poland) organized by the Nicolaus Copernicus University, Department of Forensic Medicine.(posted over 3 years ago)
+The workshop 2018 will be held in Bydgoszcz (Poland) organized by the Nicolaus Copernicus University, Department of Forensic Medicine.(posted almost 4 years ago)

 X. Y-User Workshop (Haploid Markers 2016) in Berlin